Calender

-A calender is a series of hard pressure rollers used to finish or smooth a sheet of material such as paper, textiles, rubber, or plastics.
+A calender is a series of hard pressure rollers used to finish a sheet of material such as paper, textiles, rubber, or plastics.
 Calender rolls are also used to form some types of plastic films and to apply coatings.
 Some calender rolls are heated or cooled as needed.
 Calenders are sometimes misspelled calendars.

 Etymology

 The word "calender" itself is a derivation of the word κύλινδρος kylindros, the Greek word that is also the source of the word "cylinder".

 History

+Calender mills for pressing serge were apparently introduced to the Netherlands by Flemish refugees from the Eighty Years' War in the 16th and 17th centuries.

 In eighteenth century China, workers called "calenderers" in the silk- and cotton-cloth trades used heavy rollers to press and finish cloth.

 In 1836, Edwin M. Chaffee, of the Roxbury India Rubber Company, patented a four-roll calender to make rubber sheet.
 Chaffee worked with Charles Goodyear with the intention to "produce a sheet of rubber laminated to a fabric base".
 Calenders were also used for paper and fabrics long before later applications for thermoplastics.
 With the expansion of the rubber industry the design of calenders grew as well, so when PVC was introduced the machinery was already capable of processing it into film.
 As recorded in an overview on the history of the development of calenders, "There was development in both Germany and the United States and probably the first successful calendering of PVC was in 1935 in Germany, where in the previous year the Hermann Berstorff Company of Hannover designed the first calender specifically to process this plastic".

 In the past, for paper, sheets were worked on with a polished hammer or pressed between polished metal sheets in a press.
 With the continuously operating paper machine it became part of the process of rolling the paper (in this case also called web paper).
 The pressure between the rollers, the "nip pressure", can be reduced by heating the rolls or moistening the paper surface.
 This helps to keep the bulk and the stiffness of the web paper which is beneficial for its later use.

 Modern calenders have hard heated rollers made from chilled cast iron or steel, and soft rollers coated with polymeric composites.
 The soft roller is slightly non-cylindrical, tapered in diameter toward both ends, to widen the working nip and distribute the specific pressure on the paper more evenly.